cortexlinux/cortex/docs/VOICE_INPUT.md

 ### First Run

-On first use, Cortex will download the Whisper model (~75MB for `tiny.en`).
+On first use, Cortex will download the Whisper model (~150MB for `base.en`).
 This happens automatically and is stored in `~/.cortex/models/`.

 ## Usage